Mwi-haki/alx-system_engineering-devops/0x00-shell_basics/README.md

 first script is setting bash
-second script moves all files beginning with an uppercase letter to the directory /tmp/u
+second script deletes all files in the current working directory that end with the character ~